angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 disrupt some of the grindy control elements your opponent might use.
 Things like a first casting of Uro, Titan of Nature's Wrath or the playing of a Null Rod can often be ignored (hand permitting).
-There is some consideration with preventing something like Sylvan Library or Oko, Thief of Crowns resolving if you expect the game to go on too long but otherwise these can also be disregarded in favour of progressing your own plan.
+There is some consideration with preventing something like Sylvan Library or Jace the Mind Sculptor resolving if you expect the game to go on too long but otherwise these can also be disregarded in favour of progressing your own plan.
 Threats you should consider fighting are cards like Leovold, Emissary of Trest as this disrupts our combo and provides a